What is Shopware? Features, Pricing, Verdict

 BeyondFrom EUR 6,500/monthEnterprise, multi-brandDigital Sales Rooms, Multi-Inventory, 24/7 support (1h response)

-An important change in 2026: the Fair Usage Policy now limits the Community Edition to EUR 1 million GMV per year.
-Shops exceeding this threshold must upgrade to at least Rise.
-This effectively ends the model where large shops could run entirely for free.
+A significant change in 2026: the Fair Usage Policy now caps the Community Edition at EUR 1 million GMV per year.
+Shops exceeding that threshold must upgrade to Rise.
+This effectively ends the model where large merchants could run entirely for free.
+If you are starting small, the Community Edition remains genuinely free and fully functional.
+For a detailed breakdown, see our guide on the Shopware free edition.

-For most B2C merchants, Rise provides the best value.
-The jump to Evolve only makes sense if you need B2B Components or Elasticsearch-based search.
-Beyond is reserved for enterprises that require 24/7 SLA support or Digital Sales Rooms for their sales teams.
+For most B2C merchants doing under EUR 5 million annually, Rise offers the best value.
+The jump to Evolve only makes sense when you need B2B Components or Elasticsearch-powered search.
+Beyond is for enterprises requiring 24/7 SLA support or Digital Sales Rooms.
+For licensing specifics, our Shopware License Models guide covers every detail.

 Who should use Shopware?